KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_clearcoat/README.md

 ## Exclusions

-* This extension must not be used on a material that also uses `KHR_materials_pbrSpecularGlossiness`.
-* This extension must not be used on a material that also uses `KHR_materials_unlit`.
+This extension must not be used on a material that also uses any of the following extensions:

+- `KHR_materials_pbrSpecularGlossiness`
+- `KHR_materials_unlit`

 ## Overview